zach-schoenberger/crossfire-rs/README.md

 ### Feature flags

+- `tokio`: Enable send_timeout, recv_timeout API for async context, based on `tokio`.

-- `tokio`: Enable send_timeout, recv_timeout API for async context, implement base on tokio
+- `async_std`: Enable send_timeout, recv_timeout API for async context, base on `async-std`.

 ### Async compatibility

-Mainly tested on tokio-1.x.
-But default we do not depend on any async runtime.
+Tested on tokio-1.x and async-std-1.x, by default we do not depend on any async runtime.

 In async context, tokio-select! or future-select! can be used.
 Cancelling is supported.
 You can combine recv() future with tokio::time::timeout.

-When feature "tokio" enable, we also provide [send_timeout](crate::AsyncTx::send_timeout()) and [recv_timeout](crate::AsyncRx::recv_timeout())
+When feature "tokio" or "async_std" enable, we also provide [send_timeout](crate::AsyncTx::send_timeout()) and [recv_timeout](crate::AsyncRx::recv_timeout())